 I am choosing several reading challenges and book discussions to be a part of this year, to connect with others who love reading and share those books and thoughts with all of you here.
 Fingers crossed, I make it through the whole year in spite of health challenges, my homeschooling schedule and other life challenges.

-But my deepest goal is to use what I read as part of a year-long goal to come back to & deepen my faith.
+But my deepest goal is to use what I read as part of a year-long goal to deepen my faith.

 Faith Unraveled by Rachel Held Evans